TV NL EN

 Senna Felius

 How do you report on a closed dictatorship with an oppressed yet defiant population?
-Journalist Nilo Tabrizy is an open-source investigative journalist who covers Iran for Reuters.
+Journalist Nilo Tabrizy is an open-source investigative reporter who covers Iran.

 For Western media, it is almost impossible to provide an accurate picture of what is happening in Iran.
 One of the most reliable methods to do so is through open-source reporting, which uses publicly available data to reconstruct events and verify facts.
 Nilo Tabrizy previously did this work for The New York Times and The Washington Post.
 Among other investigations, she reported on the missile strike on an Iranian girls’ school at the start of the war, in which about 165 students were killed.
+She recently received an Emmy for a documentary in collaboration with Bellingcat investigating the impact of the air strikes on the Iranian nuclear programme.
 How do you conduct data-driven investigations in a country notorious for internet blackouts?

 Speakers